Lisboa Card: Combination Ticket

 Is The Lisboa Card Worth It

-About the Lisboa Card
+Popular Attractions Included on the Lisboa Card

 Torre de Belém (Belém Tower)

-The UNESCO World Heritage Site that is the Belém Tower, or ‘Torre de Belém’ in Portuguese, is a historic fortress and one of the most famous landmarks in Lisbon and with it, a very popular tourist attraction.
+The UNESCO World Heritage Site is a historic fortress and one of the most famous landmarks in thecity and a very popular attraction.
+Built between 1514 and 1520, it was originally designed as a defence system due to it’s strategic location at the mouth of the Tagus River.

-Built between 1514 and 1520, it was originally designed to be used as part of the areas defence system due to it’s location at the mouth of the Tagus River.
-It also commemorates the ‘Age of Discoveries’, which was an important period when Portuguese explorers played a significant role in mapping the uncharted territories of the world.
+It also commemorates the ‘Age of Discoveries’, the important period when Portuguese explorers played a significant role in mapping the uncharted territories of the world.

 Its decorations include detailed carvings, armillary spheres, the cross of the Order of Christ, and even a rhinoceros sculpture, which is believed to be inspired by the arrival of an Indian rhinoceros in Lisbon!